 An appointment request is boring when there are too many questions.
-Like I stated earlier on, you have to be composed long before now to be able to deliver, whether you’re fluent in the language (English, French, Chinese, etc.) or not.
+Like I stated earlier, you have to be composed long before now to be able to deliver, whether you’re fluent in the language (English, French, Chinese, etc.) or not.

 How do you ask for an appointment over the phone without leaving room for questions?
-It’s quite easy when you do the following:
+It’s relatively easy when you do the following:

 - Introduce the subject matter (topic for discussion).

 - Highlight the major contents of the potential meeting.

 - Could you provide a reason why it’s necessary?